 As a part of this service, a pharmacy team need to contact the patient once a referral is made by NHS 111.
 When possible, I recommend contacting a pharmacy over the phone, instead of waiting for the phone call, after contacting NHS 111.
 The immediate need for medication is always assessed by a pharmacist after initial contact is made.

 An emergency prescription can be produced only after calling NHS 111 service and after a consultation with a pharmacist at their professional discretion.
 Patients cannot go directly to a pharmacy and request an emergency prescription under this scheme.

-Similarly to an emergency supply process, patients cannot request an emergency supply for controlled drugs schedule 2 or 3 such as morphine, gabapentin, pregabalin, tramadol.
-It is possible to receive an emergency supply for a control drugs schedule 4 (for example diazepam) and 5 (for example codeine based medication).
+Patients cannot request an emergency supply for controlled drugs schedule 2 or 3 such as morphine drugs, gabapentin and pregabalin or tramadol.
+It is possible to receive an emergency supply for a control drugs schedule 4 (for example diazepam / zopiclone) and schedule 5 controlled drugs, for example, codeine-based drugs.

 Please note, NHS 111 operator may not know if medication is a controlled drug, and even if a referral is made for an emergency prescription, a controlled drug schedule 2 or 3 would not be supplied to a patient.

 In practice, other commonly seen requests for an emergency prescription under this scheme is request for antibiotics.
 Again patient will not be able to get an emergency supply for treatment of acute conditions with antibiotics.

 During the assessment by a pharmacist, patients are usually asked to give a consent to access their Summary Care Records (SCR), an NHS service, which shows the history of their regular medications prescribed by GP.